rohangaur21/aws-csaa/README.md

 ## Transfer Acceleration
   - Uploads first to edge location, then from edge location to main S3 bucket directly.
   - S3 Transfer Acceleration Tool can be used to compare the speed of the transfer (Edge Transfer Vs S3 directly).
+  - It utilizes the CloudFront Edge Network to accelerate uploads to S3.
+Instead of uploading directly to S3, you can use a distinct URL to upload directly to an edge location which will then transfer to S3 using Amazon’s backbone network.
+  - The farther you are from S3 bucket region the higher is the improvement you can observe using S3 Transfer Acceleration.
+High cost for usage than standard S3 transfer rates.

 ## CloudFront CDN Overview
 ### Important terms